Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 // Create a chat message

-const message: ChatMessage = {
+const chatMessage: ChatMessage = {

 id: crypto.randomUUID(),